-The primary purpose of the Colorado Parks and Wildlife Research Center Library is to access and store information on wildlife conservation and related topics for CPW.
+The primary purpose of the Colorado Parks and Wildlife Research Library is to access and store information on wildlife conservation and related topics for CPW.
 This has been accomplished through the creation of a collection containing over 28,000 items.
 These items include approximately 3700 Colorado Parks and Wildlife publications, 1100 of our researcher’s published articles, 3900 locally-written Federal Aid Reports, 3000 U.S. government documents, 1000 theses, 128 journal titles and over 10,000 other books related to wildlife topics.
 The information gathered and stored in the Library is to support the work of CPW wildlife biologists, researchers and managers.

-Please contact the Research Librarian, Kay Horton Knudsen.
+Please contact the Research Librarian, Alexandria Austermann.